7th September 2017

-Getting out and about into the community is not only an exciting change of scene from the early learning centre, but it also provides a whole host of benefits for children.
+Community excursions are not only an exciting change of scene from the early learning centre, but it also provides a whole host of benefits for children.

-The children at Guardian Early Learning Centre Moorabbin and Bentleigh East can be seen out exploring the local area on their regular excursions.
+The children at Guardian Early Learning Centre Moorabbin and Bentleigh East can be seen out exploring the local area on their regular community excursions.
 Rebecca Clifton, Centre Manager at Guardian Moorabbin says, “Our most recent excursion was to the athletics track out the back of our beautiful centre.
 We went out each day for a week and ran sporting, dancing and aerobic activities with the children.
 We love the glorious wide open space!”

 But what are the children learning from being out and about?
 “So much!” says Ms Clifton.
 “We talk about road safety while walking to the park, they learn about the importance of listening to their educators in public spaces and respecting those around them.
 They’re also learning all about different gross body movements involved in the sporting activities.”